 There are many myths associated with drug use and abuse.
-Debunking these drug use myths is the first step in understanding how drug use affects society and how we can tackle the problems associated with it head-on.
-Below are just a few of the drug use myths that need to be understood.
+Debunking these myths is the first step in understanding how drug use affects society and how we can tackle the problems associated with it head-on.
+Below are just a few of the myths that need to be understood.

 - Drug use does not affect work habits.
-This is definitely a drug use myth.
+This is definitely a myth.
 The fact is The Department of Labor reports that drug use costs companies an average of $75 to $100 billion annually.
 Moreover, as much as sixty-five percent of on the job accidents are directly related to alcohol and drug use.
-Drug use is one of the biggest contributors to absenteeism, tardiness and decreased productivity in the workplace.
+It is one of the biggest contributors to absenteeism, tardiness and decreased productivity in the workplace.

 - Drug use does not have a direct affect on society.
-Drug use costs society billions each year and is directly related to the expenses surrounding drug-related incarcerations, health care benefits, drug-related crime, loss of productivity and premature deaths.
+It costs society billions each year and is directly related to the expenses surrounding drug-related incarcerations, health care benefits, drug-related crime, loss of productivity and premature deaths.

 - All drugs are equally addictive.
 Drug use does not affect everyone in the same way, and all drugs are not equally addicting.
 The addiction potential of any drug is related to the ability of the drug to affect the brain’s pleasure center and the susceptibility of the individual.
 Drug use will not affect a teen in the same manner it will a grown man.
 Although many of the symptoms will be the same, the severity and dependence factor will certainly vary.

 - Drug use always leads to dependence.
-Drug use commonly leads to dependence, but there are exceptions to every rule.
+It commonly leads to dependence, but there are exceptions to every rule.
 Drug use can lead to drug abuse and/or drug dependence, which are two different conditions.
-There are many drug users that abuse drugs (an at-will decision) for many years and never become chemically drug dependent.
+There are many users that abuse drugs (an at-will decision) for many years and never become chemically drug dependent.

 Drug use and abuse affects people of all ages, genders and cultures.
 Unfortunately, each year drug abusers get younger and younger, and will continue to do so unless proper drug prevention programs are successfully implemented.
 In order to launch successful programs, it is necessary to identify the risk factors associated with drug use and abuse so that all of the issues can be addressed.